$18.00 – General Admission (Members)

 They recently released their first EP, titled ‘Superclean Vol. I,’ in the fall of 2017, and it’ll be followed by ‘Superclean Vol. II’ in early 2018.

-Amo Amo formed in June 2017 when a group of dear friends – the aforementioned Omar and Love, along with Justin, Shane and Alex – got together for an impromptu session in Los Angeles with Jim James (My Morning Jacket).
+Amo Amo formed in June 2017 when a group of dear friends — Omar Velasco, Love Femme, Justin Flint, Shane Mckillop and Alex Siegel — got together for an impromptu session in Los Angeles with Jim James (My Morning Jacket).
 There had been a premonition that the five of them shared a sort of psychic bond that would lead to a revelation in sound.
 James proved the right ferryman to take them across the creative river to where the revelatory, mystic moment awaited.
-And now, they too invite us to the other side of The River.
+Five months later, after a month-long recording retreat with Jim in an old house in central California’s countryside, Amo Amo emerged with a collection of songs full of soul and magic.